 - And other services as suggested by the hospice care team

-Non-medical in-home care services, like those offered by At‑Home Care Company, enhance hospice care services by filling in any gaps in care needs, such as:
+Non-medical in-home care services, like those offered by At‑Home Care Company, a trusted provider of home care in Waukee and the surrounding areas, enhance hospice care services by filling in any gaps in care needs, such as:

 - Friendly companionship